What Is the Difference Between a Physician Self-Referral and a Kickback?

 The Anti-Kickback Statute includes both exemption and safe harbor provisions.
 And due to the significant breadth of the Anti-Kickback Statute, the liability protections under the statute are more significant as well.
 While the Anti-Kickback Statute includes a number of provisions that mirror (or closely resemble) the Stark Law’s exceptions, there are also a number of unique safe harbor provisions under the Anti-Kickback Statute.

 Finally, while the Stark Law and Anti-Kickback Statute are often discussed in tandem (and, indeed, have some important similarities), self-referrals and kickbacks involve different types of transactions under federal law.

-Dr. Nick Oberheiden is a federal health care fraud law defense attorney who has a significant record of success in Stark Law and Anti-Kickback Statute investigations.
+Dr. Nick Oberheiden is a federal healthcare fraud law defense attorney who has a significant record of success in Stark Law and Anti-Kickback Statute investigations.
 If your business or practice is being targeted by federal authorities, Dr. Oberheiden can help protect you against unwarranted civil and criminal penalties.
-To discuss your case with Dr. Oberheiden in a free and confidential consultation, call Oberheiden, P.C., at (214) 692-2171 or request an appointment online today.
+To discuss your case with Dr. Oberheiden in a free and confidential consultation, call Oberheiden, P.C., at 888-680-1745 or request an appointment online today.